rainbowxyt0305/rainbowxyt0305.github.io/docs/_posts/2021-03-06-What-is-the-Difference-between-Prediction-and-Inference.md

+---
 layout: post
-title: "What is the Difference between Prediction and Inference"
+title: What is the Difference between Prediction and Inference
 date: 2021-03-06 12:30:15 -0000
 categories: General Data Science in Plain Words
+tags: @datascience
+---

 ## Motivation